 Eat Fruits and Vegetables

 Certain fruits and vegetables are fluid-rich and can improve your body’s hydration.
 Some hydrating foods include:

 While drinking fluids is the fastest way to hydrate your body, regularly eating produce can also help.

 Stick to a Schedule

 If getting enough water becomes difficult, try sticking to a routine regarding your water consumption.
 Put an alarm on your phone every hour to remind yourself to drink.
 When it comes to mealtimes, pour yourself a cold glass of water to accompany your dish.
 There are even apps you can download to your smartphone that will help you keep track of your daily fluid intake.

 Knowledge is one of the greatest tools to prevent severe dehydration.
 By learning the signs of dehydration, you’ll be better able to recognize when it’s time to drink some water.
 Signs of dehydration for adults include the following:

 - Less frequent urination

 - Dark-colored urine

 Health and wellness services at Ventana by Buckner are as exceptional as the community itself.
 Here at Dallas’ only high-rise senior living community, you can expect care of the highest caliber, delivered with compassion.
-You’ll also experience services that meet your social, physical, emotional and spiritual needs.
-Ventana puts your wellness first, and ensures you have the resources available to stay healthy, and have a fun time doing it.
-Contact us today to learn more about vibrant senior living at Ventana.
+You’ll also experience services that meet your social, physical, emotional, and spiritual needs.
+Ventana puts your wellness first and ensures you have the resources available to stay healthy and have fun.
+Contact Ventana today at 844.785.0871 to learn more about our senior living community in Texas.